jjshoots/PhD-Project-Architecture/index.md

 > We denote the latent state space variable here as $z \in Z$, but note that there are two possible formulations for this latent space variable.
 The first is as described in the [state encoder](#state-encoder), but an alternate, more sensible approach, is to have $s \in S$ be solely derived from $X$, and then concatenate $q \in Q$ into $z$.
 That way, the state encoder is only used to encode the perceptual camera information, and the sensor measurements taken by the IMU (or optionally filtered and estimated position, velocity, etc) be kept as a separate variable, simply concatenated to the latent variable.
 For brevity, I will just refer to this variable as a latent state variable $z \in Z$.

 The RSSM's main goal is to predict the next state and reward given the current state and action pair, where the states are represented as latent state variables.
 If we assume that the whole process is first-order Markovian (as in a fully observable MDP), then it is sufficient for the neural networok to be a normal feedforward network.
 However, most of the time, such complex systems are partially observable, thus the Markovian nature is very difficult to be enforced.
 For this reason, it is likely that a recurrent model should be used for the RSSM instead, in the form of a GRU, LSTM, simple RNN, or optionally a Transformer.
 Thus, we introduce a recurrent variable here as $h$.
 The RSSM is then described by $(z_i, r_i) \sim f_{\theta}(z_{i-1}, a_{i-1}, h_{i-1})$.
-Note that this process is deterministic.
-The recurrent varialble can then be a distribution of several things; $h_i \sim  g(\bullet | z_i, h_{i-1}, ...)$, note that this is not a neural network process, but a fixed stochastic operation.
+Note that this process is also stochastic.
+The recurrent variable can then be a distribution of several things; $h_i \sim  g(\bullet | z_i, h_{i-1}, ...)$.

 ****
 ****